Balanced input on subwoofer

 To deal with this once and for all I had just finished converting my passive studio monitors to active speakers, with proper balanced inputs.
 And now it's time to also add some proper balanced inputs to the subwoofers as well.

 Looking at the schematics, the subwoofer already had a balanced input on the speaker-level input.
-The attenuation was too high for line level signals, but this would only be a minor modification.
+The attenuation was too high for balanced line-level signals, but this would only be a minor modification.

 Without going into too much detail, signal levels on professional balanced equipment are higher than on consumer unbalanced equipment, but lower than speaker level.
 A lot has already been written about this, such as this article on Black Ghost Audio.